wp-jazz/wp-post-uuid/README.md

 and [`wp_insert_attachment_data`][filter:wp_insert_attachment_data] hooks for filtering slashed post data just before it is updated in or added to the database.

-The plugin provides a handful of functions that can be used in themes and plugins:
+The plugin provides a handful of functions that can be used in your code:

 ```php
 use function Jazz\PostUUID\generate_uuid;